Portfolio Projects¶

 Knowledge¶

 The Knowledge tab connects the project to standalone Knowledge documents.
+The tab badge shows the count of related knowledge documents.

 It distinguishes between: